olivernn/lunr-site/source/guides/upgrading.html.md

 ## Index Building

-Probably the largest difference between 0.x/1.x and 2.x is that Lunr indexes are now **immutable**, that is, once they have been built, it is _not_ possible to add/update/remove any documents in the index.
+Probably the largest difference between 0.x/1.x and 2.x is that Lunr indexes are now **immutable**, that is, once they have been built, it is _not_ possible to add, update or remove any documents in the index.

 As such, all documents must have been added before the definition function exits.